cooolgamer/3DS-custom-keyboard/README.md

    - Once you get a menu telling you to do a system update, say yes and accept everything.
    - Wait for the update to complete and it's done!

-If you're getting an error:
+If you're getting an error or plan to uninstall CFW:

 - You have 2 choices, "KEYBOARD ONLY" and "ENTIRE FIRMWARE".
 - Keyboard only is just reinstalling the clean keyboard to fix the keyboard,